 1) Macaron tower replaces traditional wedding cake

-From Macaron towers to Donut walls, more and more millennial brides are going for an unconventional yet tasty desserts.
+From Macaron towers to Donut walls, more and more millennial brides are going for unconventional yet tasty desserts.
 These unusual desserts are proving to be a big hit with guests and wedding parties regardless of age.
-Millennial couples are ditching the concept of a traditional wedding cake and opting for more cost efficient, social media worthy, and uniquely different desserts for everyone to enjoy.
+Millennial couples are ditching the concept of a traditional wedding cake and opting for more cost-efficient, social media worthy, and uniquely different desserts for everyone to enjoy.

 2) Bridal Registry can now accept CASH

 Because so many millennial couples have moved away from registering for traditional dining and cookware, cash is perfectly acceptable as the Bridal Registry now.
 A few years ago, asking for money or a check was simply unacceptable.
 But this trend continues to rise with millennial couples.
 Why not help them with down payment on a house instead of cluttering their apartment with the gifts that never get used?
 From overseas honeymoons to house appliances, millennials are making cash as a trendy wedding registry must.

 3) Brunch Wedding